 Wedding planning is always an exciting and overwhelming time.
 Going into planning meetings and event venue tours are always times for butterflies, but knowing what you’re potentially getting into will save you much time, energy, stress and money in the long run and will prevent you from getting roped into a contract you are uncomfortable with.

-What is a unique wedding you have planned?
+1. What is the unique wedding you have planned?